leyu62873/Recipes-Rating-Analysis/README.md

 |      120345 |        0 |
 |      120345 |        2 |

 For the recipes database, first, I converted all the values in the dataset that should be lists, but are actually strings, into lists. then, I added two new columns : the number of tags and the calorie value.
 Finally, I removed the unneeded columns : "contributor_id", "tags", "nutrition", "steps", "description", "ingredients" (They were removed because they were partly difficult to use for data analysis and partly because I had already extracted useful information).Then I calculated the average score for each recipe and added it to the recipes dataset.
 Finally, I filtered out recipes that took more than two hours to make, as well as recipes with more than 1,500 calories.
+Finally, I split the minutes into categorical features, namely "0-59" and "60-120".

 | name                                 |     id |   minutes | submitted   |   n_steps |   n_ingredients |   n_tags |   calories |   avg_rating |
 |:-------------------------------------|-------:|----------:|:------------|----------:|----------------:|---------:|-----------:|-------------:|